Food Handler Permit

 - Study Guides and exams are available in English, Spanish and Chinese.

 Upon passing the test, you will receive a Food Handler Permit.
 Food Handler Permits must be available at all times while the employee is working.
 The Health Department inspector will accept screenshots and paper copies.
-Duplicate original permits can be obtained at the Eastgate Metroplex Training Center for $5.
+Duplicate original permits can be obtained at the James O. Goodwin Health Center for $5.
 If you completed the course online, you can log-in to your account and reprint at any time for free.

 House Bill 1804 Verification Requirements